 Could pre-eclampsia have any effects on my future health?

-Some research has shown that women who develop pre-eclampsia may have a slightly increased risk of developing high blood pressure (hypertension) and have a higher risk of having a heart attack or stroke in the future.
+Some research has shown that women who develop pre-eclampsia may have a slightly higher chance of developing high blood pressure (hypertension) and have a higher chance of having a heart attack or stroke in the future.
 However, the overall risk of developing these problems is still low.
 Therefore, you may wish to look at ways in which you may be able to reduce your risk of these complications by making changes to your lifestyle.
 These can include keeping to a healthy weight, exercising regularly, eating a healthy, balanced diet and not smoking.
 See separate leaflet called Preventing Cardiovascular Diseases for more details.

 Further help & information